prachi-010/Bubble-sort/README.md

 # Bubble-sort

-This is my Blbble sort program in C language, this program will sort the element in ascending order.
+This is my Bubble sort program in C language, this program will sort the element in ascending order.

 eg
 Input:-